Back to DIY Advice

 Gap Filling With Mastic Filler

 Gap filling usually takes place as a part of the wood floor restoration process.
-With time and due to natural expansion and contraction of the timber, gaps may start appearing between the planks of your wooden floor.
+With time and due to the natural expansion and contraction of the timber, gaps may start appearing between the planks of your wooden floor.
 Sometimes those gaps are very tiny and only a minor effort is enough to fill them.

 There are several ways to fill the gaps in a wooden floor.
 The most popular method by far is by mixing a filler resin with sawdust.
 This technique allows the filler to acquire the natural colour of the surface upon which it is applied and is used mostly for smaller gaps.